Look What I Made for My Yard from Concrete-Garden Statues

 Euro Concrete Form Personal Review - Buy it Now, it's easy to use.

 This is my favorite concrete mold it is the same one I used to make my walkway.
 It can be used to create patios, courtyards, and terraces and it is easy to use.
 It requires an 80 pound bag of ready-mix concrete.
+I like to purchase two 40 pound bags, since the are easier for me to handle.
 You simply mix the concrete with water than. fill mold, smooth or texture the surface, and remove mold.
 It only takes about 5 minutes to create a 2' x 2' section.
 The form is immediately remove and another section can be poured from the same form.

 Fill this mold with ready-mix concrete for a beautiful patio or walkway.